Skip to content

 import mostlyright

-df = mostlyright.research(
+df = mostlyright.dataset(

 station="KNYC",